Skip to content

 Place your trade

-To place a trade during the pre-market, post-market or weekend sessions, login or create an account and go to our web trading platform or mobile trading app.
+To place your first pre-market or after-hours trade, login or create an account and go to our web trading platform or mobile trading app.
 Once there, follow the steps below:

 • Select your market